InquisitiveAboutReact/MigrateExistingReactProjToTypeScript/README.md

 # MigrateExistingReactProjToTypeScript
 This code base shows how you can migrate one existing react application (JS) to a typescript (TS/TSX).
 You can also use JS + TS together.

-Step 1 - git clode
+Step 1 - git clone
 Step 2 - go to project folder and run 'npm install' Step 3 - npm start step 4  - add TS/TSX file or modify existing JS to TS file.